singh-man/books/crackingTheCoding/17_hard.md

 - **Unique?** Yes.
 Picture `1*2*3*•••*n`.
 Now, imagine crossing off one number.
 This will give us a different result than if we crossed off any other number.
 - **Constant time and space?** Yes.
 - **Reversible?** Let's think about this.
 If  we compare what our product is to what it would have been without a number removed, can we find the missing number?
 Sure.
-We just divide full_product by actual_product.This will tell us which number was missing from actual_product.
+We just divide full_product by actual_product.
+This will tell us which number was missing from actual_product.

 There's just one issue: this product is really, really, really big.
 If n is 20, the product will be somewhere around 2,000,000,000,000,000,000.

-We can still approach it this way, but we'll need to use the Biglnteger class.
+We can still approach it this way, but we'll need to use the BigInteger class.
 ```java
 1   int missingOne(int[] array) {
 2       BigInteger fullProduct = productToN(array.length + 1);